 This class will serve as an introduction to the basic techniques, principles, and diagnostic techniques of Tuīná 推拿, an effective form of Chinese massage.
+Through the use of Qi Gong and conditioning exercises,

-Through the use of Qi Gong and conditioning exercises, this class will prepare students to execute these techniques safely and sensitively.
+Through the use of Qi Gong and conditioning exercises this class will prepare students to execute these techniques safely and sensitively.